AI safety: Robustness

-Black swan robustness

-Rare inputs can cause AI systems to fail catastrophically.
-For example, in the 2010 flash crash, automated trading systems unexpectedly overreacted to market aberrations, destroying one trillion dollars of stock value in minutes.
-Note that no distribution shift needs to occur for this to happen.
-Black swan failures can occur as a consequence of the input data being long-tailed, which is often the case in real-world environments.
-Autonomous vehicles continue to struggle with ‘corner cases’ that might not have come up during training; for example, a vehicle might ignore a stop sign that is lit up as an LED grid.
-Though problems like these may be solved as machine learning systems develop a better understanding of the world, some researchers point out that even humans often fail to adequately respond to unprecedented events like the COVID-19 pandemic, arguing that black swan robustness will be a persistent safety problem.

 Adversarial robustness

-AI systems are often vulnerable to adversarial examples or “inputs to machine learning models that an attacker has intentionally designed to cause the model to make a mistake”.
+AI systems are often vulnerable to adversarial examples or "inputs to machine learning (ML) models that an attacker has intentionally designed to cause the model to make a mistake".
 For example, in 2013, Szegedy et al. discovered that adding specific imperceptible perturbations to an image could cause it to be misclassified with high confidence.
 This continues to be an issue with neural networks, though in recent work the perturbations are generally large enough to be perceptible.

-All of the above images are predicted to be an ostrich after the perturbation is applied.
+The image on the right is predicted to be an ostrich after the perturbation is applied.
 (Left) is a correctly predicted sample, (center) perturbation applied magnified by 10x, (right) adversarial example.

 Adversarial robustness is often associated with security.
 Researchers demonstrated that an audio signal could be imperceptibly modified so that speech-to-text systems transcribe it to any message the attacker chooses.
 Network intrusion and malware detection systems also must be adversarially robust since attackers may design their attacks to fool detectors.

 Models that represent objectives (reward models) must also be adversarially robust.
 For example, a reward model might estimate how helpful a text response is and a language model might be trained to maximize this score.
 Researchers have shown that if a language model is trained for long enough, it will leverage the vulnerabilities of the reward model to achieve a better score and perform worse on the intended task.
 This issue can be addressed by improving the adversarial robustness of the reward model.
 More generally, any AI system used to evaluate another AI system must be adversarially robust.
 This could include monitoring tools, since they could also potentially be tampered with to produce a higher reward.

 Monitoring

-Monitoring focuses on anticipating AI system failures so that they can be prevented or managed.
-Subproblems of monitoring include flagging when systems are uncertain, detecting malicious use, understanding the inner workings of black-box AI systems, and identifying hidden functionality planted by a malicious actor.